 Periodontitis Treatment Knoxville, TN

-Periodontitis is a disease of the gum, bone, and other supporting structures of the tooth.
+Periodontitis is a disease of the tooth’s gum, bone, and other supporting structures.
 This serious gum infection will damage the soft tissue and bone that support your teeth.
 This will eventually cause your teeth to loosen and even fall out.
-Knoxville, TN periodontist Dr. Robert Cain provides comprehensive and personalized treatment plans for patients suffering from periodontitis.
+Knoxville, TN periodontist Dr. Robert Cain provides comprehensive and personalized treatment plans for patients with periodontitis.

 About Periodontitis